Actifio/ActPowerCLI/README.md

 ### 2)    Install or Upgrade ActPowerCLI

 The commands are basically the same for each OS.
-To upgrade simpley run the two Invoke-WebRequest commands.
+To upgrade simply run the two Invoke-WebRequest commands.
 If you get permission denied because the existing files are read only, delete the old files first.

 #### Linux OS Install directions